stevejay/middleengine-website/src/posts/2020-08-22-layered-canvas-rendering-issues-in-web-workers.md

 ## Conclusion

-Rendering to a canvas from a Web Worker has issues with timing and glitching in Chrome that may impact the common rendering optimisation of using layered canvases for complex scenes.
+Rendering to a canvas using the Canvas API from a Web Worker has issues with timing and glitching in Chrome that may impact the common rendering optimisation of using layered canvases for complex scenes.
 This is something to be aware of if you are looking to move rendering off of your Web app's main thread and onto a Web Worker.
 That said, I must stress that this is an experimental feature and hopefully the issues I have seen will be rectified in due course.

 ---